Sligo Bay: History

 Large beaches and tidal plains located around the bay are a good habitat for shellfish.
 This kind of food attracted settlers since the Stone Age, as demonstrated by a number of middens discovered in the area by archeologists.

-During the centuries in waters of the bay occurred several shipwrecks.
+The bay has seen several shipwrecks over the centuries.
 Quite well studied is the wreck of Labia (25 September 1588), a 728-ton Venetian ship.
-Shipwrecks became almost common during the following centuries and their number started to decrease with the decline of the port of Sligo in the 20th century.
+Shipwrecks became almost common during the following centuries but their number decreased with the decline of the port of Sligo in the 20th century.

 Transport

-Sligo Airport is located on the bay's shore, at the foot of Knocknarea, a hill which overlooks the peninsula between Sligo Harbour and Ballysadare Bay (Bonet estuary).
+Sligo Airport is located on the bay's shore, near the foot of Knocknarea, a hill overlooking the peninsula between Sligo Harbour and Ballysadare Bay.

 Lighthouses

 There are four lighthouses in Sligo Bay.